LinkedInAttic/insframe/plugins/test/doc/README.md

 cd tests
 insframe test

-### What's different?
+## What's different?

-- No setup required in order to write or run tests
+- No setup required in order to write or run tests (install insframe and you're done!)
-- Environments can be customized via conf/settings.json
+- Environment can be customized via conf/settings.json
 - Support testing on both client (browser) and server (NodeJS, Mozilla Rhino)
 - Reports could be text (console), JSON, or JUnit-liked output
-- PhantomJS integration (no browser setup required)
+- PhantomJS integration
 - Static resources support (/js/*, /images/*, /data/*, etc.)
 - Echo service (returns everything it receives)

-### Async tests
+## Async tests

 - By default, tests are synchronous
 - Asynchronous tests are specified by API